GZotin/RSI_MACD_strategy/README.md

 ![RSI and MACD Plots](Figure_1_pequena_reta.png)

-Each "x" are signals or confirmations points.
+Each **x** are signals or confirmations points.
 The greens for buy and the reds for sell.

 ### Output
 ---------- Operations Records ----------